-India’s tiny Himalayan tribe, forgotten by the world’s largest democracy
+‘We exist’: A Himayalan hamlet, forgotten by Indian democracy

 “We have no issue with the non-Totos,” says Bakul Toto, secretary of Toto Kalyan Samity, a community group fighting for their rights.
 “But we want our portion of land back that was granted in 1969.

-“The state government conducted a survey of the land after our persistent requests in 2022 which gave us a hope of getting our land holdings back.
+“The state government conducted a survey of the land after our persistent requests in 2022 which gave us hope of getting our land holdings back.
 But the result of the survey is yet to be made public, even after two years.”

 That, he says, raised questions in the minds of the Totos about the seriousness of the state government – led by Chief Minister Mamata Banerjee’s Trinamool Congress – in addressing their worries.